 Keith Kelly looks at examples of the language of cause and effect from the area of geography, covering verb phrases, noun phrases and connectors, such as adverbs and conjunctions.

-To download the accompanying lesson plan, please click on the link to the right of the screen.
+To download the accompanying lesson plan, please click on the links below.

 Adverbs and conjunctions

 because of: The Southern coast of France attracts tourists because of the hot, dry weather.